Navigated to

 1. Choose “Create a new plan”.

-A data management plan is a dynamic document that you may need to update during the research process, for example based on changes to staff, research methods or legislation.
+A data management plan is a living document that you need to update during the research process when needed.
+This may be needed when staff join or leave the project or research methods or legislation change, for example.
 It is therefore a good idea to review the data management plan regularly.
-If you have EU funding, you also need to submit updated versions of your data management plan.
+If you have EU funding, you must submit updated versions of your data management plan at the start, middle and end of your research project.

 Your data management plan must be archived